-Lane closures on I-10 near Whiskey Bay causing heavy delays
+Lane closure on I-10 near Whiskey Bay causing heavy delays

 Latest Weather Blog

-Lane closures on I-10 near Whiskey Bay causing heavy delays
+Lane closure on I-10 near Whiskey Bay causing heavy delays

 ST. MARTIN PARISH - The right lane of I-10 westbound is closed until Monday, February 3rd at six a.m. as crews work to replace the existing bridge deck surface on the Atchafalaya Basin Bridge in St. Martin Parish from the Whiskey Bay exit to mile marker 125.